katharynduffy/LandCarbonAdvances/pre-workshop.md

 version.string R version 3.5.1 (2018-07-02)
 nickname       Feather Spray
 ```
-If you don't already have R or need to update it [download it here.](https://cran.rstudio.com/)
+If you don't already have R or need to update it [do so here.](https://cran.rstudio.com/)

 ## Windows R/RStudio Setup